 Limekiln wind farmPublished: 13th July 2015

-Update 11 January 2017: Highland Council has deferred a decision on Limekiln pending further information on the Flow Country's bid for World Heritage Status.
+Update 11 January 2017: Highland Council has deferred a decision on Limekiln II pending further information on the Flow Country's bid for World Heritage Status.
 It is likely to be reconsidered in February.

-Update 9 January 2017: The Trust has written to members of Highland Council's North Planning Committee in advance of their meeting at which they will consider the Limekiln repeat application.
+Update 9 January 2017: The Trust has written to members of Highland Council's North Planning Committee in advance of their meeting at which they will consider the Limekiln II application.
 Our letter raises some substantive issues arising from this proposal.
 You can read this in the downloads below.

 Update 13 January 2016: The developer has brought back an almost identical proposal in spite of last year's refusal after the Public Inquiry.
 This highlights the need for genuine reform in the planning process so that communities are not beleaguered for years by poor and inappropriate applications.
 We believe this new application should be rejected without further ado.